openmina/openmina/ARCHITECTURE.md

 ## Event

-An [Event](node/src/event_source/event.rs), represents all types of data/input comming from outside the state machine (mostly from services).
+An [Event](node/src/event_source/event.rs), represents all types of data/input coming from outside the state machine (mostly from services).

 It is wrapped by [EventSourceNewEventAction](node/src/event_source/event_source_actions.rs), and dispatched when new event arrives.